Psychosocial workload: what is it and how to keep it healthy?

 The consequences of excessive PSA are not only felt by the employees involved, but affect your entire organization.
 Employees who are overworked or feel unsafe are less engaged and productive.
 Absenteeism rises, while the atmosphere in the workplace deteriorates.

-A practical example: Suppose one of your employees faces bullying behavior.
+A real-life example of psychosocial stress in the workplace: Suppose one of your employees is being bullied.
 That person feels misunderstood and decides to call in sick.
 This not only leads to immediate replacement costs, but can also demotivate other team members.
-The sooner you recognize and address PSA, the better you can break this negative spiral.
+The sooner you recognize and address psychosocial stress, the better you can break this negative cycle.

 How do you recognize an unhealthy PSA in the workplace?